make-all/pharavel/README.md

 the following steps are required.

 1. Set `PHORGE_URL` in your .env as above

 2. Set `PHORGE_CLIENT_ID` in your .env to the client id you have registered in Phorge for this app

 3. Set `PHORGE_CLIENT_SECRET` in your .env to the corresponding secret for your app.

-4. Set `PHORGE_CALLBACK_URL` in your .env to a callback URL within your application for accepting logins.
-5. Add the following into app/Providers/EventServiceProvider.php
+4. Add the following into app/Providers/EventServiceProvider.php

 ```php
 ...